 How Paid Search Works

 Every day, thousands of people are searching on Google for their next outdoor adventure.
 This gives you a great opportunity to promote your business to your ideal customer who’s actively looking to book a reservation.
+In fact, 12% of tour operators say they use paid search in their marketing (see other online booking stats).
 Most paid search platforms generally have the same steps.

 Select A Goal